phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 [^carrick-2017]: Rob Carrick, quoting another blogger: "The housing situation in Toronto is never going to be fair, but then again, life isn't fair either."<br/><br/>Carrick, R. (2017, November 02).
 Accept it, your children may grow up to be renters.
 Retrieved November 02, 2017, from [theglobeandmail.com](https://beta.theglobeandmail.com/globe-investor/personal-finance/household-finances/accept-it-your-children-may-grow-up-to-be-renters/article36806999/)

 [^practical-insurance]: I'm not sure that insurance is practical.
 Insurance can either be privately mandated or publically provided.
 A private mandate is a non-starter; a control at least saves us from the cost of an administrative apparatus.
 A public provision is more appealing.
 On the one hand, funding it from the population at large would be more progressive than just across tenants.
 On the other hand, though, every public insurance function I can think of eventually acts to cap costs.
 It's not clear to me landlords would end up in a significantly different position.
 That said, a public rent insurance program could be very politically useful: it would re-normalize the routine direct public provision of housing services.

+[^crook-1998]: Crook, T. (1998) The Supply of Private Rented Housing in Canada.
+Netherlands Journal of of Housing and the Built Environment, 13(3), 339
+[^crook-1998-2]: Crook (1998, p.
+335-336)

+[^steele-1993]: Steele, M. (1993) Conversions, Condominiums and Capital Gains: The Transformation of the Ontario Rental Housing Market.
+Urban Studies 30(1), 103-126